akhalsa/llm_debugger/README.md

 ## ✨ Features

-- Automated session tagging and diffs between chat contexts
-- 🔧 Tool call and tool response visualizations
-- ⏱️ Latency tracking and timestamping
-- 💾 JSON-based local session storage
-- 🧩 Framework-agnostic and privacy-preserving
+- ⚡ **One-line setup** – Start logging with a simple wrapper around your OpenAI client
+- 🧠 **Automatic session tracking** – No manual session IDs or state management required
+- 💾 **Local-first logging** – Stores structured logs as JSON on your machine
+- 🔍 **Rich session insights** – Context diffs, tool call/response blocks, and system prompt visibility
+- ⏱️ **Latency + metadata capture** – Track timing, models, and more with every call
+- 🧩 **Framework-agnostic** – Works with any Python codebase
+- 🛡️ **Privacy-first** – Fully offline, no account or server required
-- 📁 Simple static frontend served locally (no build tools required for end users)
+- 🌐 **Simple UI** – Static frontend served locally; no build step needed for end users
+- 👐 **Open source (MIT)** – Lightweight, auditable, and easy to extend

 ---
 ## 📦 Installation

 ### 🔹 Install from PyPI (for users)